openfga/openfga.dev/blog/modular-models-announcement.md

 ## How to use it?

-Modular models is available in the last version of OpenFGA.
+Modular models is available in the latest version of OpenFGA.
 To use it you need to:

 * Update to the [v0.3.0 release](https://github.com/openfga/cli/releases/tag/v0.3.0) of the CLI
 * Update to [v0.2.21](https://github.com/openfga/vscode-ext/releases/tag/v0.2.21) of the VS Code Extension